 Meals | The barcode on your student ID provides access to your meal plan account.

-- You can use up to four meals or combos each day with a weekly plan (exception: Unlimited Fresh Plan).
-Meals do not carry over to the next week.
+- You can use up to four meals or combos each day with a weekly plan.
+Not all meals carry over to the next week.
 Check your specific meal plan for details.

 Dining Dollars | Dining Dollars are part of all Meal Plans and can be used at Campus Dining restaurants, coffee shops, c-stores and most concessions venues.